Julius-Syvis/Definer/README.md

 ### Notes:

 - To install, follow [these](https://developer.chrome.com/extensions/getstarted#manifest) 3 steps
-- Font used for the logo - `Bernard MT`
+- Font used for the logo - `Kingthings Calligraphica 2`

 ### Possible future improvements: